 Resilience isn’t merely surviving.
 And it’s not about denying the depth of pain and its ongoing impact.
 Instead, it’s about learning from and growing through adversity — about becoming comfortable with being uncomfortable.

-Developing a growth mindset is the ability to take on difficulty and keep your balance.
+Resilience is the ability to take on difficulty and keep your balance.
 And if/when you lose your balance, you bounce back and keep going.
 It’s physical, emotional, mental, and spiritual toughness with the flexibility to adjust to change and misfortune.

 But resilience is not an intuitive skill and it can’t be taught.
 Rather, it’s trained into a person.
 It’s learned by experience, not lecture.